 To evaluate the nature of the estimated IAS, two indexes were developed based on an index proposed by Koren et al.: the energy leakage (EL) index and the peak energy concentration (PEC) index.
 To evaluate the estimated IAS the order spectrum was calculated using estimated and recorded angular speed.

-For each order spectrum the EL was measured as the ratio in dB between the order spectrum at integer multiples of the rotating speed to the background noise caused by other elements and the transfer function.
-This gives the ratio between the area under the order spectrum at integer multiples of the rotating speed to the background noise.
+For each order spectrum, the EL was measured as the ratio in dB between the order spectrum at integer multiples of the rotation speed to the background noise caused by other elements and the transfer function.
+This gives the ratio between (i) the area under the order spectrum at integer multiples of the rotation speed to (ii) the area under the background noise.
 Specifically,

 EL=iSO,ijSO,j, ∀ i∈ZO, j≠i, (17)